Scytl/freddie/README.md

 For a list of the options that can be used see the API documentation below

-_(note that because of functions cannot be used in JSON, some options from the API are just accessible through JavaScript)_
+_(note that because functions cannot be used in JSON, some options from the API are just accessible through JavaScript)_

 **Multiple server configuration**